Upgrading a Data Pipeline for a Fleet of 1,500+ Edge Devices

 An AI software startup operated a fleet of 1,500+ edge devices generating real-time sensor data.
 Over time, the data pipeline had evolved into a fragile web of SQL jobs with minimal documentation and growing performance bottlenecks.

-The situation became critical when the engineer who originally built and maintained the system left the company.
+This became critical when the engineer who built and maintained the system left the company.

-At that point, the pipeline wasn’t just slow—it was a single point of failure no one fully understood.
+At that point, the pipeline was not only slow, but also a single point of failure no one really understood.

 The Challenge: